The newbie’s guide to starting a business in Singapore

 2. You’ll need to get a business bank account

 Once you’ve registered your business, you’ll need a business bank account.
 This will allow you to send and receive payments from your vendors and customers.
-If all you need is a basic set-up with access to online banking and a debit card, you can opt for the DBS Business Digital Account.which only costs $18 a month with no minimum balance requirements.
-If your company often transacts with overseas customers, a DBS Corporate Multi-Currency Account might make more sense as it allows you to maintain bank balances in multiple currencies, and transact in them with lower currency conversion costs.
+If your company often transacts with overseas customers, a DBS Business Multi-currency Account might make more sense as it allows you to maintain bank balances in multiple currencies, and transact in them with lower currency conversion costs.

 3. You need an accounting solution

 It’s important to get your accounts in order right from the start.
 Aside from hiring an accountant, you can opt for an automated accounting solution which can be linked to your bank account.
 This provides added convenience in terms of real-time updates, account reconciliation, and helping you avoid having to set up duplicate payment requests across multiple platforms.
 Such platforms include Xero and Financio, which can easily be linked to any DBS business bank account through the DBS IDEAL platform.